D-Amaryllis/1610Spring2021/README Weather log.md

 1/16/2021 32 degrees and mostly cloudy
 1/17/2021 28 degrees and hazy
 1/18/2021 late check in.
 36 degrees and partly cloudy.
 My head hurts.
+1/19/2021 about 28 degrees but super windy so it felt colder.